yap231995/DFA-on-AES/README.md

 while the DFA on Encryption on 8th Round with 2 phases takes 3.5hrs on my computer.
 For the 9th round Encryption it took roughly 2-5 mins.

-For progmra written in Python,
+For program written in Python,
 It took 3.5hrs to run the 9th round Encryption.